Ghana Society UK

 Activities & Tours

-Our activities include carnival costume workshops, educational youth workshops, Arts Award Accreditation programmes, mentoring, international exchange programmes, and social events during Black History season.
+Our activities include carnival costume workshops, educational youth programmes, Arts Award Accreditation projects, mentoring, international exchange programmes, dance workshops, exhibitions, and Black History Month events.

 Featured Projects